 For the best experience, start your search from United's old advanced search tool rather than searching directly from the homepage.
 If you search from the homepage, your results will be displayed with a different interface, which does not have the same filters or sorting capabilities — in other words, it's not as user-friendly.

-To make your life easier, start by searching for one-way flights rather than roundtrip – remember, you're only looking for award space, not booking the flights through United.
+To make your life easier, start by searching for one-way flights rather than roundtrip – remember, you're only trying to confirm the flights you want to book are available, not actually booking the flights through United.
 Choose to book with miles, which month you’d like to search, number of travelers, make sure to select “Flexible dates,” and choose “Business” to find the fancy seats up front.

 You’ll also want to make sure you are not logged in to your United MileagePlus account as certain members may see award space that won’t be bookable via ANA.
 Just close the pop-up if it asks you to sign in.